btcpayserver/btcpayserver-doc/docs/FAQ/General.md

 You can use BTCPay even if you don't have an e-commerce store.
 You can launch your BTCPay Server and be the payment processor for your friends or local market.
 Another use-case is to accept donations through the POS (Point of Sale) app or payment buttons which can be copy-pasted as HTML snippets into any website.

-If you do not have a store, but want to create one, read [How to Create an Online Store & Accept Bitcoin – Step By Step Guide](https://bitcoinshirt.co/how-to-create-store-accept-bitcoin/) which teaches you how to build a store from scratch and install BTCPay.

 ## Why can't I just give my Bitcoin address to a buyer?

 Re-using an address for receiving payments is a privacy issue.
 Providing a different address manually to each customer is not an optimal solution.
 Imagine having to send a unique e-mail to everyone that wants to pay you with cryptocurrency.